• Skip to main content

 Corn Sensitivity Food Guide

-The list provided in this post contains ingredients and food items that may be derived from corn, the ingredients may also be derived from other sources.
-If you need to avoid corn, and these ingredients are listed in what you are eating, you need to call the food or drug manufacturer to ask if the ingredient in question is derived from corn.
-The list is not all inclusive, but it is very comprehensive – making it a good place to start.
+- If you need to avoid corn, and these ingredients are listed in what you are eating, it’s a good idea to call the food or drug manufacturer to ask if the ingredient in question is derived from corn.
+This list isn’t all-inclusive, but it’s very comprehensive – making it a good place to start.

-If you’ve scanned the ridiculously long list below, you may be wondering WHY corn is EVERYWHERE.
-The truth is that corn is a super cheap material (largely because it is a genetically modified crop – more on that later) and it’s very versatile so it has a variety of uses.
+- If you’ve scanned the ridiculously long list below, you may be wondering WHY corn is EVERYWHERE.
+The truth is that corn is a super cheap material (largely because it is a genetically modified crop – more on that later), and it’s very versatile so it has a variety of uses.

 Acetic acid